 Actually, what they are doing is very nice because the main tasks they have set themselves is to challenge traditional gender expectations in their communities through personal changes and testimonies.
-And what they are doing is very well because all the gender harms or gender-based violence we are experiencing in Burundi are rooted in our culture.
+And what they are doing is very good because all the gender harms or gender-based violence we are experiencing in Burundi are rooted in our culture.

 Khopotso Bodibe: You say that they are active in eight provinces out of almost 20, that the country, that Burundi, has and you say that out of the eight provinces where they are active, not all communities are actually aware of the group, but where they operate.
-What successes do you see?
+What kind of success do you see?
 What kind of impact are you seeing that is noticeable?
 What are people in those communities saying about the group?

-Grace-Francoise Nibizi: One of their successes is that where they are working, rural Burundian men who had begun to question their traditional ways of life, that actually they are starting to question their masculinity.
-Because in Burundi, all gender-based violence, as I see it, is rooted in our culture, which means the gender-based violence is taken as a normal thing.
+Grace-Francoise Nibizi: One of the kinds of success is that where they are working, rural Burundian men who had begun to question their traditional ways of life, that actually they are starting to question their masculinity.
+Because in Burundi, all gender-based violence, as I see it, is rooted in our culture, which means gender-based violence is taken as a normal thing.
 Men who are insulting their wives, degrading them...
 The insult is a daily thing in a Burundian community.
 And the majority of men didn't see it as something really bad, but the way the Abatangamuco had been able to work and sensitise and educate men, now they are changing their way of communicating with their wives, which is a very nice thing indeed.

 Khopotso Bodibe: That sounds very good.
 It actually means that this is a project that could be replicated across the country.
 We need a whole lot of these interventions in Burundi, not only in the eight provinces where they are currently working.